💳 This Case Study focuses on Payments.

 From 13-Steps;

-- Start – Presenting the primary task to establish task focus.
+- Start – Presenting the primary task.
+Establish task focus.

 - Select payment type – Define the transaction context to enable contextual filtering.